GoogleCloudPlatform/k8s-config-connector/experiments/compositions/README.md

 `make docker-build docker-push IMG=${REGISTRY}/composition:0.0.1` `make deploy IMG=${REGISTRY}/composition:0.0.1`

-To BUILD the Alice example
+To BUILD the facade example
 make manifests
 kubectl apply -f composition_role.yaml kubectl apply -f composition_role_binding.yaml

 SAMPLES
-each of composition and alice has a sample directory with sample yaml to test the controllers.
+each of composition and facade has a sample directory with sample yaml to test the controllers.